ronniross/cognitive-valve/cognitive-symbiotic-valve-whitepaper.md

 Constructal: It forms that shape because it is the most efficient way to dissipate the latent heat of crystallization during rapid freezing.
 Information: That shape represents a high degree of order (information) extracted from the chaos of water vapor.
 The shape itself carries the "data" of the temperature and humidity conditions at the moment of its birth.

-I argue, therefore, they are complementary.
+I argue, therefore, they are nested.

 | Feature | **Constructal Theory Perspective** | **Information Theory Perspective** | **The Convergence** |
 | :--- | :--- | :--- | :--- |